Dev-Ogechi/e-resume/README.md

 # e-portfolio
-A website that showcases a personal digital space that holds evidence of one's skills, projects, professional and educational experiences
+Showcase your personal digital space that elaborates on your skills, projects, professional and educational experiences